 12. Submission is a representation that the manuscript has not been published previously and is not currently under consideration for publication elsewhere.
-A statement transferring copyright from the authors (or their employers, if they hold the copyright) to the International Society for Traumatic Stress Studies will be required before the manuscript can be accepted for publication.
-Click on the Copyright Transfer Agreement link above for the form.
-Such a written transfer of copyright, which previously was assumed to be implicit in the act of submitting a manuscript, is necessary under the U.S. Copyright Law in order for the publisher to carry through the dissemination of research results and reviews as widely and effectively as possible.
+A statement transferring copyright from the authors (or their employers, if they hold the copyright) to the International Society for Traumatic Stress Studies will be required after the manuscript has been accepted for publication.
+Authors will be prompted to complete the appropriate Copyright Transfer Agreement through their Author Services account.
+Such a written transfer of copyright is necessary under U.S. Copyright Law in order for the publisher to carry through the dissemination of research results and reviews as widely and effectively as possible.

 13. Pre-Submission English-Language Editing: Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve the English.
 Japanese authors can find a list of local English improvement services at http://www.wiley.co.jp/journals/editcontribute.html.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.